 ◾ Limited storage locations near berth

-Experienced operators read these patterns before they finalize shipment windows.
-Buyers who ignore them pay the price in idle vessels and overtime charges.
+Experienced operators study these patterns before finalizing shipment windows.
+Buyers who ignore them face idle vessels and overtime charges.

 Handling time is where minutes become money

-Coal is sensitive.
+Coal is sensitive to exposure.
 Excessive moisture breaks lumps into fines.
 Rough handling damages conveyors.
-Extra steps increase exposure to weather and contamination.
+Extra transfer steps increase exposure to weather and contamination.

 Poor handling leads to: